Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 (25) Serena Williams bt.
 (13) Julia Gorges 6-2, 6-4

-Ostapenko started in determined mood by going for her shots and hitting plenty of winners as she forced Kerber onto the back foot.
+Ostapenko started in determined mood by going for her shots and hitting plenty of winners as she forced Kerber on to the back foot.

 It was a high-risk strategy and Kerber could have taken an early advantage, but she could not convert a break point in the opening game.

-The breakthrough eventually came due to some excellent retrieving from Kerber which eventually forced Ostapenko to hit long.
+The breakthrough eventually came due to some excellent retrieving from Kerber, which eventually forced Ostapenko to hit long.
 The German broke to move 4-3 up and was forced to work hard to consolidate her advantage in the next game.

 Errors were proving costly for Ostapenko, and a double fault handed Kerber another break and the first set.
-Freelance writer Ben Rothenberg highlighted her error count:

 Ben Rothenberg @BenRothenberg